developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

    <figcaption>AWS SSM Parameter Store</figcaption>
 </figure>

-As you can see in the screenshot, the parameter type is set to string.
+As you can see in the screenshot, the parameter type is set to `String`.
 This is a bug and you can follow the discussion on the
 [GitHub issue][pushsecret-parameter-type-string].

+Ideally, this parameter should be customizable in `PushSecret.spec` and allow us to specify `SecureString` instead.

 ## Step 5: Deploying the Application that Uses the Secret